-Nutrition is key in treating Rheumatoid Arthritis (RA) patients.
+Many patients ask me what the best diet for Rheumatoid arthritis is.
+I believe nutrition is vital in treating Rheumatoid Arthritis (RA) patients.
 In this article, I tell you my patient’s story and my story, as a physician, discovering the impact of nutrition in treating my patients with arthritis.

 This article was initially published in KevinMD Online blog, one of the largest medical blogs in the United States.

 Daniel was a 44-year-old gentleman who went from being healthy to developing severe swelling and pain in multiple joints in a matter of weeks.
-Despite the best efforts of his primary care, his symptoms were rapidly worsening, so much so that he could not perform his daily activities.
+Despite the best efforts of his primary care, his symptoms rapidly worsened, so much so that he could not perform his daily activities.

 Daniel was diagnosed with rheumatoid arthritis.
 We started treatment, switching through a few medications for 12 months.
 Despite following all my medical recommendations, he failed to improve by more than 60 to 70 percent.